aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 | **decrypt**   | `False` | Will automatically decrypt the parameter.                                                      |
 | **recursive** | `True`  | For `get_multiple()` only, will fetch all parameter values recursively based on a path prefix. |

-You can create secure string parameters, which are parameters that have a plaintext parameter name and an encrypted parameter value.
+You can create `SecureString` parameters, which are parameters that have a plaintext parameter name and an encrypted parameter value.
+If you don't use the `decrypt` argument, you will get an encrypted value.
 Read [here](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html) about best practices using KMS to secure your parameters.

 === "builtin_provider_ssm_with_decrypt.py"
     ```python hl_lines="3 5 9 10 15"